li-xin-yi/lctemplates/docs/source/miscellaneous.md

 I first came across the problem in a coding challenge hosted by Amazon, which is not public.
 Thus I can't find the origin problem on the Internet after the challenge, but I can briefly descrile the problem:

 > There are `n` CPUs in use for several tasks, represented by an array `cpu` of length `n`. `cpu[i]` denotes that there are still `cpu[i]` tasks now in queue for `i`-th CPU to complete.
 You need to assign `k` incoming tasks to those CPUs, that is, push those tasks into queues of different CPUs.
 How can you make loads of CPUs **as balanced as possible**?
-The measurement of balanced is calculated by `max(cpu)-min(cpu)`, which should be mininized after your assigment.
+The measurement of balance is calculated by `max(cpu)-min(cpu)`, which should be mininized after your assigment.

 I can further model this kind of problem as:

 > Given an int array `nums` of length `n`, you are asked to do the following operation `k` times: choose an index `i` in `[0...n)` and increase (or decrease) `nums[i]` by 1.
 How to make the modified `nums` as **balanced** as possible?

 How to understand the word *balanced*?
-Besides  minimizing `max(cpu)-min(cpu)`, Many popular objectives can also be reduced to the "balanced" problem intuitively on LeetCode, for example:
+Besides  minimizing `max(cpu)-min(cpu)`, Many popular objectives can also be reduced to the "balance" problem intuitively on LeetCode, for example:

 - [LC2233](https://leetcode.com/problems/maximum-product-after-k-increments/): To **maximize the product** of the entire array.
 - [LC2333](https://leetcode.com/problems/minimum-sum-of-squared-difference/): To **minimize the sum of squared** values in the entire array.

 ### Heap

-A very straight-forward way is to emulation the "balancer" literally, increase (or decrease) the min (max) element in the current array by 1 each time:
+A very straight-forward way is to emulate the "balancer" literally, increase (or decrease) the min (max) element in the current array by 1 each time:

 ````{tabbed} Increase
 ```py
 heapq.heapify(nums)
 for _ in range(k):
     num = heapq.heappop(nums)
-    heaq.heappush(nums,num+1)
+    heapq.heappush(nums,num+1)
 ```
 ````